moemoechu/tabby-terminal-charset/README.md

 To change terminal charset, use the context menu from tab header.

-### Tips

-This plugin is only for emergency use, the output may become mess if there are multiply charset mixed in one page.

 ### Known Issue

 When use charset other then UTF-8, but the file you view is using UTF-8, the terminal is also display as well.
 That is mean the terminal will both support UTF-8 and selected charset.
+Tabby not recognize charset other then UTF-8, using backspace to delete input will cause gabled character This plugin is only for emergency use, the output may become mess if there are multiply charset mixed in one page.

 ## Screenshot